bobalob/Azure-VM-Snapshots/README.md

 # Azure-VM-Snapshots
-Powershell Functions for Creating and Reverting to Azure RM VM Snapshots
+Powershell Functions for Creating and Reverting to Azure RM VM Snapshots.

+The functions handle multiple disk VMs by saving meta-data to an Azure Table on the OS disk's storage account.

 **It is inadvisable to use this on a production VM.
 The revert function will delete your VM and recreate it using the same settings.
 It's possible that the script may cause unintended results.**